 The ALS course has been designed to reflect changes in resuscitation education.
 The focus for learning is based on adult learning principles; the role of the lecture has been de-emphasized and the use of small group teaching has been increased.
 This course will prepare senior members of a multi-disciplinary team to manage peri-arrest situations and to treat the patient until transfer to a critical care area.
 The complexity and management of cardiac arrest situations, including decision making and effective communication with the team and the patient’s relatives, is included.
 Competence in Basic Life support is a prerequisite.

 The ALS course teaches the knowledge and skills required to:

-- Recognise and treat the deteriorating patient using a structured ABCDE approach
+- Recognise and treat a deteriorating patient using a structured ABCDE approach

 - Lead a team, work as a team member, and use structured communication skills including giving an effective handover.

 This course is designed for healthcare professionals who would be expected to apply the skills taught as part of their clinical duties, or involve in resuscitation training.

 Appropriate participants would be doctors and nurses working in acute care areas (e.g. ICU, HDU, OT, A & E, CCU, medical /surgical admissions units) or members of cardiac arrest / medical emergency team.

 All applicants must preferably hold a current clinical appointment and professional healthcare qualification, or be in training for a professional healthcare qualification.

 Since we have limited vacancies preference may be given to PGIM Trainees, Those who have done the local ALS/ILS courses or ERC ILS.

 ERC ALS course manual can be downloaded from the ERC COSY once we add the candidate to ERC course system at least one month prior to the course date.
 Candidates can also access the Virtual Learning Environment VLE ( about 30 hour online study) .
 Pre- course MCQ should be completed online before the dead line.